neuro-inc/neuro-flow/reference/workflow-syntax/batch-workflow-syntax/README.md

 Default: `14d` (two weeks).

 {% hint style="info" %}
-If you decrease this value and re-run the flow, `neuro-flow` will ignore cache entries that were added longer ago than the new `cache.life_span` value states.
+If you decrease this value and re-run the flow, `apolo-flow` will ignore cache entries that were added longer ago than the new `cache.life_span` value states.
 {% endhint %}

 **Example:**